innolitics/rdm/rdm/init_files/documents/software_plan.md

     During code construction, as appropriate:

     - Follow development standards and methods specified earlier in this plan.
-    - Analyze how your changes effect the entire software system, and consider whether any software items should be refactored or reused [[62304:6.2.3]].
+    - Analyze how your changes affect the entire software system and consider whether any software items should be refactored or reused [[62304:6.2.3]].
 Create "TODO" statements or change requests as appropriate.
     - Consider whether any external systems that the software system interfaces with may be affected [[62304:6.2.3]].
-    - If software has been released, consider whether data on existing systems needs to be migrated.
+    - If the software has been released, consider whether data on existing systems needs to be migrated.

 **Outputs:** Code and documentation changes